ubc-library-rc/workflow-tools/content/introduction.md

 ## Elements of a workflow
 Everyone works differently but some broad strokes apply when talking about the needs of a project.
 However you work chances are you have deadlines, tasks, and outputs.

-Alone or in a group, chances are you need some sort of:
+Alone or in a group, chances are you need:
 * Task tracking
 * File tracking (location and version)
 * Project overviews
-* Communication
+* Ways to communicate with others
-* Ability to wrap up a project (via export or by transferring ownership)
+* The ability to wrap up a project (via export or by transferring ownership)

 ### Consider best practices when organising your work